webhintio/hint/docs/user-guide/index.md

 of running the browsers installed directly on Windows.
 If you are a user of the stable release of Window, you will need to use at least the *Fall Creators Update*.

-## Permission Issue

-If you receive an `EACCES` error when installing `sonar`, it is caused by installing packages globally.
-The recommended solution is to [change `npm`'s default directory][npm change default directory] and then try again.
-So far, one such permission issue has been reported when user tries to install `sonar` on [Windows Subsystem for Linux][wsl] or macOS globally.
-Dependency `canvas-prebuilt` throws an `EACCES` error during the installation process, and this [issue][permission issue] was resolved adopting the recommended solution.
-You can find detailed steps on how to change the npm default directory [here][npm change default directory].
-However, according to [npm's documentation][npm use package manager], if you have your node installed on macOS using a package manager like [Homebrew][homebrew] instead of its installer, you may be able to avoid the trouble of messing with the directories and have the correct permissions set up right out of the box.
-As a result, you won't experience the error described above even if you install `sonar` globally on macOS.

 ## Rules